+Night of a Million Lights for Give Kids the World Village is about the closest thing to a spiritual successor for the Osborne Lights at Walt Disney World, and the best display for Christmas in Orlando–probably all of Florida.
 If you’re one of the many Walt Disney World fans who still misses the Osborne Family Spectacle of Dancing Lights and spending hours each Christmas season simply strolling the Streets of America at Disney’s Hollywood Studios, this is for you.
-Night of a Million Lights at Give Kids the World Village is about the closest thing to a spiritual successor to that, and already the best thing to do for Christmas in Orlando–probably all of Florida.
+(Updated October 7, 2022.)

 For those who are unfamiliar with it, Give Kids the World is a nonprofit that provides families of children with life-threatening illnesses cost-free accommodations during their visit Walt Disney World, Universal, and other Central Florida theme parks.
 It’s only appropriate to start by highlighting Give Kids the World, because the organization and place is truly extraordinary.

 October 7, 2022 Update: A couple of months ago, Give Kids the World indicated that the village is back to operating at full capacity and announced that the organization had decided to discontinue hosting Night of a Million Lights at the Village in order “to remain focused on our mission to create life-changing experiences for wish families.”